alphagov/paas-developer-docs/docs/managing_apps/scaling.md

 The Cloud Foundry technology makes it easy to scale your application to meet increasing demand.
 Scaling does not happen automatically; you have to use the commands described below.

-Note that the maximum resources you can use will be limited by your organization quota.
+Note that the maximum resources you can use will be limited by your organization quotas.
+You can view them by running:

+``cf quotas``

+from the command line.

+If you are anticipating a spike in demand for a service hosted on the Government PaaS, please contact us well in advance at <gov-uk-paas-support@digital.cabinet-office.gov.uk>.

 ##Increasing instances